The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$

-In conclusion, the group $G'$ is finite and this proves Lemma \ref{subexcase} in the case where $G$ is 2-generated.
+Now we can finish the proof of Theorem~\ref{subexcase}:

-We will finish the proof of Lemma \ref{subexcase} in the general case:
+\begin{proof}[Proof of Theorem~\ref{subexcase}] Let $s,t$ be two arbitrary elements of the generating set $S$.
+We can suppose that $s,t$ do not have a common fixed point, because otherwise they generate a finite cyclic group and in such a case we could reduce the number of generators.

-\begin{proof}(\textbf{Theorem \ref{subexcase}}) Let $s,t$ be two elements of the generating set $S$.
-We can suppose that $s,t$ have disjoint fixed points.
-By the proof of Lemma \ref{2gen}, the conjugates $s_{\e}, t_{\e}$ converge to elements $A_s, A_t$ of $SL_2(\C)$ generating a finite group.
-It also follows from the proof of Lemma \ref{2gen} that $A_s, A_t$ must have disjoint fixed point set.\\
+By the proof of Proposition \ref{2gen}, the conjugates $s_{\e}, t_{\e}$ converge to Möbious transformations $A_s, A_t\in\PSL_2(\C)$, as $\e\to 0$, generating a finite group.
+It also follows from the proof of Proposition \ref{2gen} that $A_s$ and $A_t$ cannot have a common fixed point.